strimzi/strimzi-canary/README.md

 When running the Strimzi canary tool, it is possible to configure different aspects by using the following environment variables.

-* `KAFKA_BOOTSTRAP_SERVERS`: the bootstrap servers list for the Kafka cluster to connect to.
+* `KAFKA_BOOTSTRAP_SERVERS`: comma separated bootstrap servers of the Kafka cluster to connect to.
 Default `localhost:9092`.
 * `KAFKA_BOOTSTRAP_BACKOFF_MAX_ATTEMPTS`: maximum numeber of attempts for connecting to the Kafka cluster if it is not ready yet.
 Defualt `10`.
 * `KAFKA_BOOTSTRAP_BACKOFF_SCALE`: the scale used to delay between attempts to connect to the Kafka cluster (in ms).
 Default `5000`.
 * `TOPIC`: the name of the topic used by the tool to send and receive messages.
 Default `__strimzi_canary`.